Important Covid Reminder:

 The first Tech Trek camp was held at Stanford University in 1998.
 Now there are ten camps at various college campuses throughout California.
 Tech Trek is continuing proof that AAUW puts its mission—to support equity and education for all women and girls—into action.

 Support for two high school girls about to start their college/university education is available through scholarships offered by our Lompoc-Vandenberg Branch AAUW.
-The scholarships are awarded to a graduating senior, one from Lompoc High School, and one from Cabrillo High School who has been accepted at a 4-year college/university and plans to major in the STEM field.
+The scholarships are awarded to graduating seniors – selected from Cabrillo High School, Lompoc High School and Maple High School – who have been accepted at a 4-year college/university and plan to major in the STEM field.